LGBTQ rights in Trinidad and Tobago: Decriminalisation efforts

 On 21 February 2017, Trinidad-born LGBTQ activist Jason Jones filed a case before the High Court of Trinidad and Tobago seeking to have both Section 13 and Section 16 declared null and void.
 A hearing on the case took place on 30 January 2018.
 Prior to the judgment being delivered, evangelical groups urged the High Court to keep the buggery law intact, calling same-sex marriage "a cancer" and claiming that "God would visit his wrath upon Trinidad and Tobago and it would lead to more natural disasters and destruction."
 They argued that if LGBTQ people were not criminals anymore, then this would violate their religious beliefs.

 The judgement was delivered by Justice Devindra Rampersad on 12 April 2018.
 Rampersad "repealed sections 13 and 16 of the Sexual Offenses Act" and ruled that the law violated the human rights to privacy and expression.
 He declared these two sections "unconstitutional, illegal, null, void, invalid and of no effect" and compared prejudices against gays to those against Blacks during apartheid and those against Jews during the Holocaust.
 LGBTQ activists outside the courthouse cheered when the decision was announced.
 Later in the day, some LGBTQ supporters were physically attacked and beaten by anti-gay protesters.

 A final judgment on how to deal with the now unconstitutional sections 13 and 16 was scheduled for July, but was later moved to 20 September.
 At which time, it would be decided if they ought to be modified to remove parts pertaining to consenting adults or if they should be struck down in their entirety.
 Costs would also be decided.
 On 20 September, Rampersad modified the two sections and introduced the concept of consent.
 Section 12 now reads: In this section "buggery" means sexual intercourse without consent per anum by a male person with a male person or by a male person with a female person, and Section 16 reads: A person who commits an act of serious indecency on or towards another is liable on conviction to imprisonment for five years... does not apply to an act of serious indecency committed in private between (a) a husband and his wife; (b) persons, each of whom is sixteen years of age or more, both of whom consent to the commission of the act...
 Rampersad also refused to give the state a 45-day stay to appeal.

 On March 26, 2025, the Court of Appeal overturned the ruling, finding that the prohibitions on buggery and gross indecency were protected by the constitution's "savings clause," which insulates pre-independence laws from constitutional challenge.
 Jones immediately announced his intention to appeal the decision to the Privy Council in London, Trinidad and Tobago's top court.
+They scheduled the appeal to be held on July 8, 2026.